Hugh Waterton: Family

 Waterton's date of birth is not known.
-He was the second son of William Waterton of Waterton, Lincolnshire, and Elizabeth Newmarch, the daughter of Sir Roger Newmarch of Womersley, Yorkshire, by his wife, Maud.
-He had an elder brother, John Waterton, and was uncle to Robert Waterton, another lifelong Lancastrian servant.
+Some would have it, he was the second son of William Waterton of Waterton, Lincolnshire, and Elizabeth Newmarch, the daughter of Sir Roger Newmarch of Womersley, Yorkshire, by his wife, Maud.A Hugh Waterton, Esq. is known who was a young man in 1386, knighted by 1398, d.1409, born son of William Waterton by his wife, daughter and heiress of Thomas Methley of Methley, near Wakefield, Yorkshire; He had an elder brother, John Waterton, and was uncle to Robert Waterton, another lifelong Lancastrian servant.

 Career

 Waterton served in France in 1373 with John of Gaunt, 1st Duke of Lancaster and became his attorney.
 By 1375 he had acquired the manor of Eaton Tregoz near Ross-on-Wye in Herefordshire, which by an inquisition taken after his death was found to contain castle buildings and a deer park of 144 acres.
 By 1377 he was one of Gaunt's retainers, and in 1399 an executor of his will.

 From the late 1370s he was also associated with Gaunt's son, Henry Bolingbroke, the future Henry IV, becoming a Privy Councillor and by 1386 was Bolingbroke's chamberlain.
 On 10 July 1386 he was among those who gave evidence in the celebrated case between Richard le Scrope, 1st Baron Scrope of Bolton, and Sir Robert Grosvernor as to their respective right to bear the arms Azure a bend or.
 In 1387 he was in charge, as Constable, of Bolingbroke's castles of Brecon and Hay.
 In 1391 he was chief steward of Brecon and of Bolingbroke's other Welsh estates.
 Both he and his nephew, Robert Waterton, were with Bolingbroke at the siege of Vilnius in 1391, and again in 1392.
 He also accompanied Bolingbroke on his journey to Jerusalem in the following year.

 He was knighted in 1396, and was a Justice of the Peace in Herefordshire in 1397.
 In October 1398, as 'Hugh de Waterton, Chivaler', he was appointed attorney for Bolingbroke during his absence from England.

 When Bolingbroke came to the throne as Henry IV in 1399, Waterton was appointed Chamberlain of the Duchy of Lancaster, a position which he held until his death.
 In the same year he was given custody of Chepstow Castle and appointed as steward of other lands during the minority of Thomas de Mowbray, son and heir of Thomas de Mowbray, 1st Duke of Norfolk, and was also appointed Keeper of St Briavels Castle.
 Numerous other offices and grants followed, including his appointment, in 1401, as steward and constable of four Lancastrian castles in Wales at Monmouth, Grosmont, Whitecastle, and Skenfrith.
 On 1 October 1401 he was appointed one of the 'Custodes' of Henry IV's underage son, Thomas of Lancaster, who was travelling to Ireland to serve as Lord Lieutenant.